Rent-to-Own Contracts: What You Need to Know

 A lease-option provides the option to purchase the property at the end of the lease term without any obligation to buy.
 This type of contract is ideal if there's a chance you might move before the rental period ends.
 If you choose not to buy, the option expires, and you can either continue renting or move out.

-However, you might still have to pay a termination fee, which typically ranges from 1-3% of the home's price (e.g., $4,000 to $12,000 on a $400,000 property).
-For example, popular rent-to-own companies like Landis and Divvy charge a substantial fee (3% and 2% of the home price, respectively) to people who do not purchase the house.[1]
+However, you might still have to pay a termination fee, which typically ranges from 1-3% of the home's price (e.g., $4,000 to $12,000 on a $400,000 property).[1]
+For example, Landis charges approximately 3% of the home price for tenants who don't purchase at lease end.
+Divvy Homes historically charged 2%, though Divvy was acquired by Maymont Homes (backed by Brookfield Asset Management) in January 2025 and its current fee structure may differ (verify terms directly before signing.)[2][3]

 Lease-purchase